ebaauw/homebridge-hue/README.md

 #### Debug Dump File
 To aid troubleshooting, on startup, Homebridge Hue dumps its environment, including its `config.json` settings and the full state of all bridges into a compresed json file, `homebridge-hue.json.gz`.
-IP addresses, and bridge usernames are masked.
+IP addresses, and bridge API keys are masked.
 This file is created in the Homebridge user directory, `~/.homebridge` by default.
 It can be downloaded through the Homebridge Config UI X user interface, from the Homebridge Hue _SETTINGS_ popup window, on the _Plugins_ tab.